romiojoseph/open-source/HashChecker-ReadMe.md

 *Script created using Claude.*

+Windows might block the script from running.
+Just click 'More info' and then select 'Run anyway'.

 # File Hash Checker Script
 This Windows batch script automatically calculates SHA256 hashes for all files in its directory.